zscaler/terraform-provider-zia/docs/data-sources/firewall_filtering_network_application_groups.md

 # zia_firewall_filtering_network_application_groups (Data Source)

 The **zia_firewall_filtering_network_application_groups** data source provides details about a specific network application group available in the Zscaler Internet Access cloud firewall.
-This data source can then be associated with a ZIA firewall filtering rule.
+This data source can then be associated with a ZIA firewall filtering network application rule.

 ## Example Usage